VovaGrig/IB_Bioinf_tools/README.md

 ## Tools to work with nucleic acids, protein sequences, fastq reads.

 Every bioinfomatician at some point of his/her career deals with nucleic acid sequences, protein sequences.
 Nowadays it's also hard to imagine bioinformatics without New Generation Sequecning methods and data, that needs to be analyzed with bioinformatician hands.
 For those reasons as well as for practical experience and better theorethical understanding of bioinformatics I create this repo.
-`bioinf_tools.py` is an open-source program that facilitates working with bioinformatics data.
+`bioinf_tools.py` and 'bio_files_processor.py' are an open-source program that facilitate working with bioinformatics data.

 ## Usage and options

+### Bioinf_tools.py
-The programm is based on three main functions:
+`bioinf_tools.py` program contains three main functions:

 **1.** `run_protein_tools` - facilitates work with protein sequences, has 5 procedures: